 Scoliosis and Hereditary

-With scoliosis, there’s no clear, hard evidence that parents can pass a “scoliosis gene” onto their children.
-Unlike true hereditary diseases, there can be a wide variation in the types and severity of scoliosis that develop from generation to generation — if it even develops at all!
-It is interesting to note that Scoliosis can occur in one identical twin and not the other.
+There is no clear evidence or hardcore proof that parents can pass a “scoliosis gene” onto their children.
+In contrast with other hereditary diseases, there exists a huge difference in the type and severity of the illness that develops from one generation to the next.
+For instance, it is known that Scoliosis can occur in one identical twin and not the other.

-Because 80% of scoliosis cases have unknown causes (called idiopathic scoliosis), many believe that there must be a genetic defect as a cause.
-Some studies point to genes related to nerve fiber elasticity, bone density, tissue structure and joint hypermobility.
+Because 80% of scoliosis cases have unknown reasons, many people believe that there is a genetic defect as a cause.
+Some studies point to genes relating to nerve fiber elasticity, bone density, tissue structure, and joint hypermobility.
 Also, all of these ailments have some involvement in the occurrence of scoliosis.

-There’s still a lot to learn about inheritance, lifestyle, and environmental factors that lead to scoliosis.
-The research continues at Southwest Scoliosis Institute and we are working diligently to find methods to make our patients afflicted with Scoliosis live better lives that are free of pain.
+Finally, there is still a lot more to research when it comes to genes, lifestyle, and other factors that may cause scoliosis.
+The research continues at Southwest Scoliosis and Spine Institute!
+Our team works to find methods to make our patients live better lives — free from pain.